-Amikacin is an aminoglycoside antibiotic that works by interrupting bacterial protein synthesis after binding to the bacteria.
-Amikacin is used to treat infections that involve aerobic, gram-negative bacteria and mycobacteria, the bacteria that cause tuberculosis, which can lead to serious lung complications in people with bronchiectasis.
+The active ingredient of Arikayce is amikacin, an aminoglycoside antibiotic that works by interrupting bacterial protein synthesis.
+Amikacin can treat infections caused by aerobic, gram-negative bacteria and mycobacteria, the bacteria that cause tuberculosis, which can lead to serious lung complications in people with bronchiectasis.

-In recent years, non-tuberculosis mycobacterium pulmonary disease (NTM-PD) has come to represent a high risk in terms of its incidence, prevalence, hospitalization rate and mortality rate, and people with chronic pulmonary conditions like bronchiectasis are particularly susceptible.
-NTM-PD symptoms often overlap with those of the underlying disease, so that NTM-PD is often diagnosed at a later stage.
-Treatments that might address this disease, especially at earlier stages, are of growing interest.
+MAC has come to represent a high risk in terms of its incidence, prevalence, hospitalization rate, and mortality rate.
+People with chronic pulmonary conditions like non-cystic fibrosis bronchiectasis are particularly susceptible.
+MAC infection symptoms often overlap with those of the underlying disease, so infections can go undiagnosed until later stages.

-A Phase 2 study (NCT01315236) assessed the efficacy, safety, and tolerability of Arikayce, versus placebo, in about 90 people with chronic NTM-PD who failed to respond to standard antibiotics.
-Treated patients were given 590 mg of the inhalation therapy, once daily, for 84 days.
-Trial results showed Arikayce to treat people with Mycobacterium avium complex infection but the treatment was not superior to placebo for those patients with Mycobacterium abcessus infection.
+A Phase 2 study (NCT01315236) assessed the effectiveness, safety, and tolerability of Arikayce, versus placebo, in about 90 people with chronic NTM infections who failed to respond to standard antibiotics.
+Patients received 590 mg of the inhalation therapy, once daily, for 84 days.
+Results showed that Arikayce efficiently people with MAC infection, but was not superior to placebo for patients with Mycobacterium abcessus infection.